smoucka/pita-python/README.md

 Ran "easy_install whatever.exe" while in the virtual environment.

+04-11-2014

 Encountered this issue previously when trying to install lxml.
 When attempting to pip install matplotlib and numpy, received error: "Unable to find vcvarsall.bat".
 Previously solved by running executable in virtualenv as mentioned above.
 Worked fine with matplotlib but numpy file downloaded from [numpy.org](http://www.numpy.org/) returned the error, "not a valid Windows .exe".
 Package downloaded [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/) installed successfully.
 Used win32 version for Python 2.7.
 Initially tried amd64 without any luck.

+Tried to create a simple plot and received the following error message after a long traceback, "This probably means that Tcl wasn't installed properly.".
+[This link](https://github.com/pypa/virtualenv/issues/93) has the answer.
+Tcl does get copied into virtualenvs.
+Just need to copy the 'tcl' directory from main Python directory into root folder of virtualenv.